thinkfast37/learning-journal/README.md

 # learning-journal - Fall, 2025

-After two kids and a huge focus on management and leadership the past 15 years, I am diving back into hands on tech.
+An informal blog I am creating to track my journey becoming more hands on again having been in largely management and leadership heavy roles the past 15 years.
+However, the tide is changing and it's time to make sure I have my trunks on when it goes back out.

 ## Sept 15, 2025 O'Reilly - Redis Essentials: Improving Your Database Performance